-Time of Day Routing is a feature that allows you to automatically change the forwarding destination for a specific inbound number based on the time of day and day of the week.
+Time of Day Routing is a feature that allows you to automatically forward a specific inbound number to a different destination during intervals you specify as out of hours.
 This feature is part of the Enhanced Inbound add-on and Hosted Voice upgrade in turboDial.

 Setup Time of Day Routing on an Inbound Number